mrocklin/ape/README.md

 ===============

 This project takes
- * Theano input code like the example above (specifically we want a theano.Env)
+ * Theano input code like the example above (specifically we want a theano.
+   FunctionGraph)
  * Functions to estimate the cost of running and communicating operations on various machines in your network
  * Sizes of all inputs in your code